corsica/cuelang.org/content/en/docs/usecases/datadef.md

 Declarations with a name starting with `#` are definitions.
 Definitions are not emitted when converting to data, for instance when exporting to JSON, and thus do not need to be concrete in such cases.
-Definitions assume the definition of closed structs, which means a user may only use fields that are explicitly defined.
+Structs in Definitions are 'closed', which means a user may only use fields that are explicitly defined.

 In CUE, an API is backwards compatible if it subsumes the older one, or